CalvinChan1/TicTacToe/README.md

-## Guide to Tracking Events using the JS tracker (FiveStars specific tips included!)
+## Guide to Tracking Events using the JS tracker
 Docs on tracking events: https://github.com/snowplow/snowplow/wiki/trackers